Random-Access-Exomemory/fosscord.py/docs/api.rst

 .. function:: on_disconnect()

-    Called when the client has disconnected from Discord, or a connection attempt to Discord has failed.
+    Called when the client has disconnected from Fosscord, or a connection attempt to Fosscord has failed.
-    This could happen either through the internet being disconnected, explicit calls to close, or Discord terminating the connection one way or the other.
+    This could happen either through the internet being disconnected, explicit calls to close, or Fosscord terminating the connection one way or the other.

     This function can be called many times without a corresponding :func:`on_connect` call.

 .. function:: on_shard_disconnect(shard_id)

-    Similar to :func:`on_disconnect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has disconnected from Discord.
+    Similar to :func:`on_disconnect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has disconnected from Fosscord.

     .. versionadded:: 1.4